 California has long been an immigration gateway to the United States, which means that many languages are spoken throughout the Bay Area.
 Since learning a new language is universally challenging, it is not uncommon for residents who have immigrated to the United States to have limited English proficiency.
 This limit can lead to additional disparities if there is a disruption in housing, such as an eviction, because residents might not be aware of their rights or they might be wary to engage due to immigration status concerns.
-Regionwide and for Solano County overall, the proportion of residents five years and older with limited English proficiency is was eight percent.
-However, the proportion is lower Suisun City, at only five percent of the total population with limited English proficiency.
+Regionwide and for Solano County overall, the proportion of residents five years and older with limited English proficiency was eight percent.
 Because this is a vulnerable population, it is important that tenants' rights outreach and education efforts be conducted in a multi-lingual fashion.
-As Spanish and Asian and Pacific

-Islander languages are the primary language of the majority of Unincorporated Solano County's non-English speakers, Housing Element Program D.5 calls for program availability and funding announcements to be available in Spanish and Asian and Pacific Islander languages.
+As Spanish and Asian and Pacific Islander languages are the primary language of the majority of Unincorporated Solano County's non-English speakers, Housing Element Program D.5 calls for program availability and funding announcements to be available in Spanish and Asian and Pacific Islander languages.